sandia-proj/SETGen/help/MANUAL.md

    The ninth row means that 1.0.0.15 is replaying a PCAP file in eth1 interface.

+4. Understanding VM system events generation Status

 </br>

-4. Manually installing required tools for SETGen in the VMs:
+5. Manually installing required tools for SETGen in the VMs:

     After creating the VMs in Minimega using option 5, you are required to install ubuntu and manually install some tools in **all running VMs.**